Chicken Enchilada Suiza

 Frequently Asked Questions

 Absolutely!
-Just be sure to wrap the pan extremely well, and thaw the pan completely at room temperature before popping in the oven.
+Just be sure to wrap the casserole dish extremely well with plastic wrap and aluminum foil before placing it in the freezer.
+Thaw the pan completely at room temperature before popping it in the oven.

 Ingredients